 On September 1, 2020, Inter-Varsity amalgamated with Inter-Varsity Ministries Foundation ("IVMF") to continue as Inter-Varsity Christian Fellowship of Canada.
-See Note 3 for further details.

 In addition, the Board of Directors approved a change in year end from August 31 to December 31 to better align with operations of the newly amalgamated organization.
-As such, the financial statements reflect 4 months of operations and comparative figures reflect 12 months.
+As such, the comparative balances reflect 4 months of operations (September 2020 to December 2020) and the 2021 financial statements reflect 12 months (January 2021 to December 2021).